Northen-Light/GeraldReactNativeChallenge/THOUGHT_PROCESS.md

 4. The Drawer menu opens with an animation as mentioned in the problem statement.

 # Solution
-I have designed the UI hierarchy of the application to like something like this:
+I have kept the UI hierarchy of the application to like something like this:
 ```
 Tab Navigator
   - HomeRootStack